 Ras Al Khaimah developed its Environmental Protection and Development Authority (EPDA) in 2007.
-The entity is focused on the protection and development of the emirate's environment while also promoting economic development and human health.18 The EPDA has also focused on research creating a lab equipped to measure and test air quality and the long term effects of underground pumping.
+The entity is focused on the protection and development of the emirate's environment while also promoting economic development and human health.
+38 In addition, Ras Al Khaimah has hosted two annual international conferences where participants could promote scientific collaboration and keep up with the rapidly advancing knowledge, concepts and technical know-how in the field.

+The EPDA has also focused on research creating a lab that measures and tests air quality and the long term effects of underground pumping.
+Testing revealed that proper land use management has improved air quality in the emirate by 16%39.
 The EPDA has also initiated outreach and awareness campaigns within the emirate, and is working towards the modification of existing building and construction codes.